 The Reverend Mike Watt Signature Wattplower Mark 2 — all the fat tone and punch of the original with a new pickup configuration!
-The neck is made of Korina, 3 pieces laminated for strength – and the fingerboard wood is pau ferro.
+The neck is made of Korina, 3 pieces laminated for strength with a rosewood fingerboard.
 Get brighter and deeper tonal options, taking this bass to the next level of versatility.

 We design our own proprietary custom pickups, to achieve the best tonal match with our instruments.
 Reverend pickups are also specifically designed for each position, for balanced volume and tone when switching.

 These tuners have a housing made of aircraft grade aluminum that makes them extra-light.
 The difference in weight can be as much as 2-3oz less in the headstock, which means a more balanced bass that’s more comfortable to play.
 And the tone is great!
 Your bass is more defined and enhanced with the Hipshot Ultralites.

 This adjustable spacing bridge allows for more sustain and has a string thru or top-load option.
 Coupled with a Brass bridge spacer, the sustain on this bass is wicked!

 Korina (aka White Limba) is a medium-light weight wood, highly prized for consistency and tonal qualities.
 Often found in boutique and vintage instruments, all Reverends feature Korina bodies.
 A highly resonant wood, Korina is a key factor to producing our lively, responsive instruments that are rich in harmonics.

 The Anchor Inlay at the first fret is a tribute to Mike Watt's father, who was a sailor in the Navy.